Parakeet

 Parakeets are usually quite hardy.
 Though some may get sick occasionally, with common health issues including mites, diarrhea, breathing trouble, poor appetite, feather-plucking, scratching, abnormal droppings, etc.

-Most of these issues can be kept at bay by way of a balanced diet, constant interaction, and regular visits to a veterinarian.
+Most of these issues can be avoided through a balanced diet, constant interaction, and regular visits to a veterinarian.

 Because of their intelligence, training a parakeet is not much of a difficult task.
 Here are a few tips to keep in mind when you are training your bird:

-- You must become your bird’s favorite companion if you want it to learn and remember the tricks you teach.
-Interact with it as much as you can, get it to trust you.
+- Become your bird’s favorite companion if you want it to learn, and remember the tricks you teach.
+Interact with it as much as you can to earn your bird’s trust.

 Video: Parakeet training